 Neurology is the branch of medicine dealing with the brain, spinal cord, and peripheral nerves.
 Common disorders seen by neurologists include seizures, brain tumors, meningitis, inflamed nerves, herniated discs, age related cognitive dysfunction, and congenital problems.
 MRI (magnetic resonance imaging) and electrodiagnostic testing are common diagnostic tools.
 Our Neurology service has many studies involving these and other disorders as well as new treatment options, so please check back often to see if your pet may qualify to enroll in one of our studies.

-*NEW (6/2/23) - Dogs with MUE (Meningitis of Unknown Etiology) of the Brain
+Dogs with MUE (meningoencephalitis of Unknown Etiology) of the Brain

 This study is to evaluate cyclosporine vs leflunomide (plus prednisone) as treatments for MUE.
 Dog will be enrolled after their diagnosis is confirmed.
 The study will pay for the medication up the the first recheck at 6 weeks and the recheck CSF tap and anesthesia at 6 weeks.
 Owners will be responsible for the remainder of the costs.